NotMyself/bivrost/README.md

 ## About

 Bivrost is a asp.net core application that offers several overlay endpoints, hosts a Twitch.tv bot and bridges the two together to display chat events in OBS while streaming.
+Nice!

 ## Getting Started